User Information

 On a mission to achieve a high level of customer satisfaction at all times.

 Helica Instruments was formed specifically to produce the Helica TC.
 Working together with the Department of Electrical Engineering at the University of Strathclyde in Glasgow, the technical aspects of the instrument were overcome and our solution, the Helica Thermal Coagulator, was put to the test by medical authorities and specialists alike.
-The name Helica is an abbreviation of Helium – Ion – Coagulation and which specifically refers to the Helica TC, an electro-surgical device commonly known as the Helica which in effect is a helium thermal coagulator.
-Speak to YOUR Doctor about the Helica TC
+The name Helica is an abbreviation of Helium - Ion - Coagulation and specifically refers to the Helica TC, an electro-surgical device commonly known as the Helica which in effect is a helium thermal coagulator.

 Helica Instruments Ltd are constantly researching and developing the Helica TC unit and probes allowing them to be used in a variety of surgical procedures.
-With the help of Consultant Gynaecologists who have assisted us in our trials, we manufacture open surgery cutting probes and laparoscopic cutting & coagulating probes.
-These are now used in several different operating procedures including but are not limited to the removal of fibroids (myomectomy), ovarian drilling & the division of adhesions.
-The innovative thinking and hard work was rewarded by a John Logie Baird award for innovation
+With the help of consultant gynaecologists who have assisted us in our trials, we manufacture open surgery cutting probes and laparoscopic cutting and coagulating probes.
+These are now used in several different operating procedures including, but not limited to, the removal of fibroids (myomectomy), ovarian drilling, and the division of adhesions.
+The innovative thinking and hard work was rewarded by a John Logie Baird award for innovation.

 Founded